deltachat/deltachat-pages/en/help.md

 double notifications, accidentally deleted emails or similar annoyances.

 You can configure a email address for chatting at **New Profile → Use Other Server → Use Classic Mail as Transport**.
-Note that classic email providers will generally not support [Push notifications](#instant-delivery) and have other limitations, see [Provider Overview](https://providers.delta.chat).
+Note that classic email providers will generally not support [Push Notifications](#instant-delivery) and have other limitations, see [Provider Overview](https://providers.delta.chat).
 Chatmail uses the default INBOX for relay; ensure the provider setup does too.
 A chat profile using a classic email address allows to to send and receive unencrypted messages.